 We have a hard time imagining a life beyond industrial capitalism and its individual commodity-based promises of happiness.
 The climate crisis is changing this, but mobilization may take an authoritarian form.

 We are confronted daily with images of melting icebergs, burning forests, graphs showing elevated water levels, and photos of extinct species.
-The problem is no longer a lack of knowledge, nor are climate skeptics – although of course it is a huge problem when Trump and Bolsonaro have power in the US and Brazil respectively and do everything to intensify oil extraction and forest burning.
+The problem is no longer a lack of knowledge, and neither are climate skeptics – although of course it is a huge problem when Trump and Bolsonaro have power in the US and Brazil, respectively, and do everything to intensify oil extraction and forest burning.
 No, the problem is that the climate crisis is becoming a legitimation for a new authoritarian mode of government.
 Ecological awareness is becoming a requirement for political crisis management, a desire for a strong state to solve the biospheric meltdown.